 Neighborhood Revitalization and Advocacy

-As a continuing effort to revitalize communities throughout Los Angeles County, NHS hosts every month a Neighborhood Pride Day.
+As a continuing effort to revitalize communities throughout Los Angeles County, NHS hosts a quarterly Neighborhood Pride Day.
 NHS and hundreds of volunteers paint and make minor home repairs for families and seniors in target neighborhoods in Los Angeles County.
 This is a collaborative effort between residents, block clubs, corporate sponsors, non-profit partners, volunteers and others and is instrumental in making the event successful.
 Neighborhood Pride Day is one of the ways NHS is on hand to transform its neighborhoods one block at a time.

 One of the ways homeowners can help to stabilize neighborhoods, is working with residents to remain involved in their community.
 The Building Leadership by Organizing Communities (BLOC) Program enables NHS to connect residents with business, government and social services, and most importantly, empower them and their families with the tools to strengthen their neighborhoods.